ideaeclipse/prntscrn/README.md

 ## Task tracking list
 - Client
   - [X] Take a screenshot of the main monitor and store it inside a temp directory
-  - [ ] Take a screenshot of a user slected region of the monitor and stor it
+  - [X] Take a screenshot of a user slected region of the monitor and store it
-  - [ ] Create a network utility to allow the client to access the backend
+  - [ ] Create a network utility to allow the client to access the backend/login
   - [ ] Once the photo is taken, upload the photo to the designated end point, and display the url that it was upload to, to the user
-  - [ ] Setup the client to user OAuth2.0 client to restrict usage of the service
-  - [ ] Screen captcher support for quick gif's
+  - [ ] Make the application a "trayable app" that waits for either someone to click the icon and hit take screenshot or their shortcut
   - [ ] User Installer
   - [ ] Updater from web
-  - [ ] 2FA

 - Backend
   - [X] Boiler plate OAuth2.0 Rails system